 Scott Kennedy Scott is the Executive Director of Energy Action Partners, a non-profit working to improve access to sustainable energy services.
 Prior to Energy Action Partners, Scott was an associate professor and Dean of Research at the Masdar Institute of Science and Technology in Abu Dhabi, where he oversaw the Institute’s energy and sustainability research and founded multiple initiatives on renewable energy and community development.
 Scott received a PhD in Engineering Sciences from Harvard University and a BSc in Mechanical Engineering from Cornell University.

-Tushar Garg Tushar is an India Fellow leading IIH’s TB treatment program.
+, Tushar Garg Tushar is an India Fellow and a senior researcher at IIH who previously led IIH’s TB treatment program.
 Tushar oversaw the expansion of IIH’s catchment to include more than 1 million new rural residents.
-His team has almost doubled case-finding rates in the new catchment.
+His team close to doubled case-finding rates in the new catchment.
 Tushar is a physician trained at the Sawai Man Singh Medical College, Jaipur.

 Pitamber Soren Pitamber Soren manages IIH’s TB treatment program in Dalsinghsarai and Vidyapatinagar with a combined population of 400,000 rural residents.
 He is interested in exploring ways to improve community engagement.
 Pitamber has a Masters in Public Health from the Tata Institute of Social Sciences (TISS), Mumbai.